 Modern slavery and human rights

 We seek to anticipate, prevent and mitigate potential negative human rights impacts through our policy and processes, which underpin our commitment to responsible business practices.
-For example, we address salient human rights issues (including modern slavery) through our Code of Conduct, trading policy, international business risk management process and export controls process.
+For example, we address salient human rights issues (including modern slavery) through our Code of Conduct, ethical trading policy, international business risk management process and export controls process.
+Our approach is based on The United Nations Guiding Principles on Business and Human Rights and applicable national laws and regulations.
 We monitor the application of these policies and procedures through our business assurance processes.
 We believe that this integrated approach is effective.

 As part of the requirement of the UK Modern Slavery Act, each year we are required to publish a statement setting out the measures QinetiQ Group plc takes to prevent slavery and human trafficking in our business and supply chain.
 The Act requires that we publish our most recent statement on our homepage but we think it is helpful that previous versions are made available; our statements can be downloaded here:

 - QinetiQ Group plc FY19 Modern Slavery Statement

 - QinetiQ Group plc FY18 Modern Slavery Statement